Skip to main content

 Which protein bars contain no soy?

 Soy appears in protein bars two ways: soy protein isolate (a cheap bulk protein) and soy lecithin (an emulsifier that binds chocolate and coatings).
 People avoid them for allergy reasons, for phytoestrogen caution, or simply because soy isolate is one of the most processed proteins available — extracted with hexane and refined at high heat.
 Finding a truly soy-free bar means reading past the protein line down to the emulsifiers.
-Genesee Nutrition bars contain no soy in any form: protein comes from whey protein isolate, collagen, and organic peanut butter, the chocolate chips use cocoa butter without soy lecithin listed, and the bar's structure comes from grass-fed bison tallow rather than a soy-based binder.
-Note the allergen trade: Genesee bars do contain peanuts and milk.
+Genesee Nutrition uses no soy protein isolate in any flavor — protein comes from whey protein isolate, collagen, and organic peanut butter, and the bar's structure comes from grass-fed bison tallow rather than a soy-based binder.
+On soy lecithin, be specific: Coffee Latte and Snickerdoodle are completely soy-free, while White Chocolate Toffee contains soy lecithin from its real white-chocolate chips and carries a CONTAINS: SOY declaration.
+Note the allergen trade too: every Genesee bar contains peanuts and milk.

 Soy protein isolate earned its place in bars on price: it's among the cheapest proteins per gram, ferments no flavor of its own, and presses neatly into mass-production formats.
 The objections stack up from three directions.
 Allergy: soy is one of the FDA's nine major allergens.
 Processing: commercial isolate is typically hexane-extracted and heat-refined — about as far from a whole food as protein gets.
 And the phytoestrogen question: soy isoflavones bind estrogen receptors weakly; meta-analyses haven't shown harm at normal intakes, but plenty of athletes simply prefer to sidestep the question entirely.